No grants available yet on EVs – but these are the discounts on offer

-No grants available yet on EVs – but Hyundai adds to discounts along with MG, Alfa Romeo and Leapmotor

-Two weeks on from the EV grant announcement, car makers react with their own discounts
+Car makers are ramping up their own ‘EV grants’ as there’s still no sign of official government grants becoming available

+Car makers, it seems, are fed up with waiting for the government’s official Electric Car Grants to come through, so are rushing to offer their own EV grants to try and stop customers pausing their purchases.
+One car company executive, speaking anonymously to The Independent, confirmed that dealers were reporting customers cancelling orders until it was clear which cars were and which cars weren’t eligible for grants..

-Two weeks after the government’s surprise EV grant went live, there are still no cars listed on the official government website as being available with grant money applied to the list price.
+It’s nearly three weeks since the government’s surprise EV grant went live, yet there are still no cars listed on the official government website as being available with grant money applied to the list price.

-However, car makers are jumping in with their own ‘EV grants’ to avoid a stall in EV sales while car buyers wait to find out which cars are eligible for the government grants.

-The Electric Car Grant was announced on Monday July 14 and went live on Wednesday July 16.
-Car makers must apply for the grants, which are available on EVs up to the price of £37,000 and where car makers have signed up to low-carbon Science-Based Targets around manufacturing.
+The electric car grant was announced on Monday 14 July and went live on Wednesday 16 July.
+Car makers must apply for the grants, which are available on EVs up to the price of £37,000 and where car makers have signed up to low-carbon ‘science-based targets’ around manufacturing.
 Grants of between £1,500 and £3,750 will be available for eligible cars.

 While the announcement of the EV grant has been broadly welcomed by car makers, it took many of them by surprise, with some learning about the government plan via the media.

-One car company executive, speaking anonymously to The Independent, also confirmed that dealers were reporting customers cancelling orders until it was clear which cars were, and which weren’t, eligible for grants.
+Earlier this week, Volvo introduced a discount in lieu of any government grant. with £1,500 off any of the brand’s EX30 electric models, even those that cost over the £37,000 limit for government grants.

+Smart also offered its own ‘EV grant’ with £1,500 off the whole range of Smart #1 and #3, in addition to existing incentives.
+That means you could save a total of £3,500 off a Smart #1, for example.

-Hyundai is the latest car maker to offer its own electric grant, with the biggest discount available on Hyundai’s smallest model.
+Hyundai has its own electric grant, with the biggest discount available on Hyundai’s smallest model.
 The Hyundai Inster – recently voted World Electric Car of the Year – gets a £3,750 ‘grant’ bringing the entry-level car’s price down to £19,755.
 There’s still an additional £500 off if you go for Hyundai’s low-rate PCP finance, too.

 The rest of the Hyundai electric car range, including models over £37,000, are also getting a £1,500 discount as part of the offer.